cimitrasoftware/AWS-Certified-Cloud-Practitioner-Notes/glossary-a.md

 **AWS Region**
 - Separate major regions of a country or even country regions for sovereignty

+**AMI** *Amazon Machine Image*
+- Premade machine images
+- May even have pre-configured software such as a web server

 **Availability Zones**
 - Separate data centers in an AWS Region
 - Helps to create High Availability